IBM 709: I/O channel

-The primary improvements of the 709 over the previous 704 involved more magnetic core memory and apparently the first use of independent I/O channels.
-Whereas I/O on 704 is a programmed function of the central processor - data words are transferred to or from the I/O register, one at a time, using a "copy" instruction - the 709 uses the IBM-766 Data Synchronizer, which provides two independently "programmed" I/O channels.
+The primary improvements of the 709 over the previous 704 involved more magnetic-core memory and apparently the first use of independent I/O channels.
+Whereas I/O on the 704 is a programmed function of the central processor - data words are transferred to or from the I/O register, one at a time, using a "copy" instruction - the 709 uses the IBM-766 data synchronizer, which provides two independently "programmed" I/O channels.
 Up to three Data Synchronizers can be attached to a 709, each able to control up to 20 IBM 729 tape drives and an IBM 716 alphanumeric line printer, IBM 711 card-reader and 721 card punch.
-This allows six times as many I/O devices on 709, and allows I/O to proceed on multiple devices while program execution continues in parallel.
+This allows six times as many I/O devices on the 709, and allows I/O to proceed on multiple devices while program execution continues in parallel.
 Up to two IBM 733 Magnetic Drum units, each with 8,192 words of memory, could be attached independently from the Data Synchronizers.
 The 709 could initially load programs (boot) from card, tape or drum.

-The IBM 738 Magnetic Core Storage used on 709 was also a milestone of hybrid technology.
-Although the core array drivers are all vacuum tube, the read sense amplifiers were a very early use of transistors in computing.
+The IBM 738 Magnetic Core Storage used on the 709 was also a milestone of hybrid technology.
+Although the core array drivers all used vacuum tubes, the read sense amplifiers were a very early use of transistors in computing.